Pionero Philanthropy has reviewed data on

 Each government has different requirements to determine eligibility and legal registration of nonprofit organizations.
 In the United States, organizations receive 501(c)3 nonprofit status based on a definition provided by the IRS.
 In Guatemala, organizations receive either Guatemalan Non-Governmental Organization (NGO) status or Guatemalan Association status based on definitions provided by Guatemalan Congress.

-In order to create a standard across these contexts, Pionero Philanthropy has created our own definition.
+In order to create a standard across these contexts, Pionero Philanthropy uses the following definition.

-Pionero Philanthropy agrees that “non-profit organizations are established with the aim of providing public services to communities where they operate, making them as an intermediary between citizens and authorities” (Ciucescu, 2009) and that:
+“non-profit organizations are established with the aim of providing public services to communities where they operate, making them as an intermediary between citizens and authorities” Ciucescu, 2009

 The primary function is the elimination of social problems or the suffering caused by social problems.

 The purpose is to meet public needs, for the common good.